stuartherbert/sublime-phpunit/README.md

 Snippets
 --------

-We add the following snippets to speed up writing PHP code.
+We add the following snippets to speed up writing PHP test code.

 To use any of the snippets, simply type the name of the snippet, then press the <TAB> key.
 Sublime Text 2 will insert the snippet, and you can then use the <TAB> key to move through any placeholders that you need to replace.

-* __license-newbsd__: insert the new BSD license (eg into LICENSE.md-type files)
-* __php-getset__: create getter/setter methods quickly and easily (based on a snippet originally published by @akrabat)
-* __php-newbsd__: insert the new BSD license as a PHP docblock
-* __php-section-comment__: insert a prominent comment to help break up the sections of your class
 * __phpunit-test__: create a new test method inside your TestCase class
 * __phpunit-testcase__: create a new TestCase class to put your tests inside